The Bio Electric Hybrid Aircraft – ‘BEHA’

 There was a time when travelling between cities on a daily basis was relatively common.
 Aircraft such as the de Havilland Dragon Rapide (shown right), would shuttle 8-10 passengers between cities and the age of the ‘airliner’ was born.
 Some say that this was the golden age of aviation, but as the ‘jet age’ developed, the costs rose, noise increased and so did emissions.
 The net result was a gradual reduction in intercity air travel and a reliance once more on road and rail networks.

 In the UK between 2015 and 2016, 4.5 million rail journeys were made per day, delivering over £9billion in revenue, as compared to just over 56,000 passengers using air terminals each day for national or domestic flights.

 We can do better!

 Combining latest technologies with innovation, BEHA’s unique design will revolutionise urban flying through the considerable reduction in noise and emissions pollution, whilst also reducing operational costs.
-Faradair is quietly getting on with developing an aircraft that can actually deliver on its promises and most importantly be able to operate in multiple markets, in multiple configurations.
+Faradair® has been developing an aircraft specifically designed to increased regional flight opportunity.